UCIDataScienceInitiative/IDA-with-R/README.md

 * **Linear Regression**: everything you need to know to begin fitting linear models--from simple t-tests to estimation of regression coefficients, variable selection, model diagnostics, and prediction
 * **Logistic Regression**: the basics of generalized linear models (GLMs) with an emphasis on binary response data--we extend the theory and modeling strategies of linear regression

+# <a name="Instructions"></a>Pre-Workshop Instructions
+### Step 1: Download and install R
+First, visit The R Project for Statistical Computing's website through <https://www.r-project.org/>.
+Click on "CRAN" under the Download section on the left-hand side of the page.
+Then, click on any of the nearby websites under the USA section near the bottom of the page.
+For example, the link from the University of California, Berkley, CA or University of California, Los Angeles, CA are both fine.
+Download R for your platform (Linux, Mac, or Windows).

+### Step 2: Download and install RStudio
+RStudio is a set of integrated tools designed to help you be more productive with R; it is known to be more user-friendly.
+You will be doing essentially all of your programming in RStudio.
+To download RStudio, go to <https://www.rstudio.com/products/rstudio/download/>.
+Download the installer for your platform under "Installers for Supported Platforms".

+### Step 3: Join the Slack chatroom
+We have a chatroom set up at [ida-with-r.slack.com](https://join.slack.com/t/ida-with-r/shared_invite/enQtMjgwNjE4NDczMzY1LWQ4MGU4Y2UzMzc0NmQxZjIwNzMzYjFkODBmODNlMjFmOTA3YzE1MWIyNTYxMzMzY2Y5YWY2YWQ4NmJhZGVkYmU) for you to have discussions and ask/answer questions that may arise throughout the day.

 # Schedule